JonathanPeterCole/dart-cancellation-token/README.md

   final CancellationToken cancellationToken;

-  /// Override `onCancel()` to clean up resources after cancellation.
   @override
   void onCancel(Exception cancelException) {
+    super.onCancel(exception);
-    // Clean up resources here, like closing an HttpClient }
+    // Clean up resources here, like closing an HttpClient, and complete
+    // any futures or streams
+  }

   void complete() {
     // If your async task completes before the token is cancelled,
     // detatch from the token
-    _cancellationToken.detach(this);
+    detach();
   }
 }
 ```